 "Harriet had already had her routine vaccinations when she was a small baby.
-It was an automatic step for her to have these, which I didn't question or worry about.
+It was an automatic step for her to have these, which I did not question or worry about.

 "But when she reached her first birthday and it was time for her to have the MMR jab, I had qualms.
 So did many of my friends with babies the same age.